malon64/dbt-athena-poc/athena_dbt_core/orchestration/README.md

 ### Prerequisites

-1. **AWS CLI Configuration**: Ensure that you have AWS CLI installed and configured with the correct credentials.
+**AWS CLI Configuration**: Ensure that you have AWS CLI installed and configured with the correct credentials.
 Run the following command:
 ```bash
 aws configure
 ```
 Enter your AWS Access Key ID, Secret Access Key, and region as prompted.

-2. **Build Docker Images**: Make sure that the Docker images for the Dagster webserver, daemon, and user code have been built.
-If not, follow the instructions in the `ecs_infra` folder to build and push the images.
+Also you'll need Docker and docker-compose installed.

 ### Update Configuration Files